Who can use this feature?System Admin

 The Intranet allows you to post secure information onto your website.
 In order for an individual to view the information, they have to sign in to the site.
 Examples of what you would post to the Intranet include:

-In order for the Intranet to work properly on a website, you need to achieve three tasks:
+In order for the Intranet to work properly on a website, you need to complete the following:

 - The Guest group handles all anonymous visitors to your website, so removing View permissions for the Guest group will make that component inaccessible to the public without a login.